COVID-19 Facts vs. Rumors

 - VDH - COVIDCheck

-- VDH COVID-19 Cases in Virginia (For Chesterfield-specific data, either click the county on the main dashboard tab map or go to the Locality tab and scroll to Chesterfield Health District.)
+- VDH COVID-19 Daily Dashboard (For Chesterfield-specific data, either click the county on the main dashboard tab map or go to the Locality tab and scroll to Chesterfield Health District.)

 - VDH COVID-19 Testing Information